nextcloud/documentation/developer_manual/app_development/tutorial.rst

 .. sectionauthor:: Bernhard Posselt <dev@bernhard-posselt.com>

-**Warning: the tutorial on this page will be deprecated soon.
+.. note:: The tutorial on this page will be deprecated soon.
 We are working on a series of new tutorials.
 These tutorials take you through the steps of setting up your development environment to developing your first simple apps.
-You can find these new tutorials `here <https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa?path=%2F>` .**
+You can find these new tutorials `here <https://cloud.nextcloud.com/s/iyNGp8ryWxc7Efa?path=%2F>`_.

 This tutorial will outline how to create a very simple notes app.
 The finished app is available on `GitHub <https://github.com/nextcloud/app-tutorial#tutorial>`_.